 With beautiful landscapes, towering waterfalls, strange and unique birdlife, amazing limestone formations, lakes, rivers, mountain ranges and coastlines, Hawke’s Bay is a paradise for walkers – from short walks and day hikes to overnight and multi-day walks in the Ruahine and Kaweka Ranges close by and the Great Walk at Lake Waikaremoana in Te Urewera.

-Come into Napier i-SITE before you leave to pick up a free copy of our day walks guide, the Department of Conservation Great Walks of New Zealand, North and South Island Campsites and local Heritage Trail brochures.
+Come into Napier i-SITE before you leave to pick up a $2.00 copy of our day walks guide, the Department of Conservation Great Walks of New Zealand, North and South Island campsites and local Heritage Trail brochures.

 We have information consultants who are keen hikers/trampers themselves and enjoy imparting their knowledge of the local walks and multi day hikes in the area, checking out the local track conditions and weather and arranging transport.